 These symptoms are the ones commonly reported by those who have just begun the ketogenic diet or within a week of the first change in diet and can be stressful to manage.
 The symptoms usually last about a week, though some people may experience them for a longer period of time.

 One of the most annoying symptoms of the keto flu is a sore throat.
 It’s normally described as having a dull pain in the throat, hoarseness of the voice, a scratching feeling, or pain while swallowing.
 It’s really distressing having a sore throat after starting a diet.
 This makes doing almost anything difficult and added on top of the other symptoms you might face during keto flu, it makes life absolutely miserable.

 What causes keto sore throat?

-The reason behind the sore throat is thought to be changed in the pH level of the body caused due to the sudden change in diet.
+The reason behind the sore throat is thought to be a change in the pH level of the body caused due to the sudden change in diet.
 This causes irritation in the larynx and trachea causing the symptoms of sore throat.
-Ketosis can cause throat tightness, the lump in the throat as well as the symptoms mentioned above.
+Ketosis can cause throat tightness, a lump in the throat as well as the symptoms mentioned above.

 Keto Sore Throat Relief:

 The main reason behind the keto sore throat is increased salivary acidity.
 So, the remedy for this is to take food or drinks that can neutralize this acidity.
 So alkaline based drinks are the ideal option.

 Here are some recipes you can try at home as a remedy for keto sore throat:

 • Sugar(as much as preferred)

 Take this cleanser once in the morning and in the evening.
 Within a few days, the sore throat will disappear.
 This drink is also very healthy as aloe vera has many health benefits.